Empanadas are a quick handheld snack or light dinner, and this flaky homemade dough makes all the difference in taste!

 Refrigerate the dough circles for 15 minute so they’re easier to work with.
 Then add your desired filling to the center (I made Chicken Enchilada Empanadas).
 Bring the bottom edge of the circle to the top edge, and press lightly with your fingers.

-To seal the empanadas, you could either crimp the edges with a fork, or use the technique in this video.
+To seal the empanadas, you could either crimp the edges with a fork, or use the technique in this video on how to seal empanadas.
 I used the video technique and while they weren’t perfect looking, they stayed together nicely.

 We adored these Chicken Enchilada Empanadas, but the filling options are endless!
 How about beef stew or chicken curry?
 Nutella and bananas would make a really yummy dessert empanada!